spaCy: Listening Components

 Almost as easy as adding an independent component to the pipeline!

-component to annotate some text in a new pipeline, but didn't want to change its underlying weights.
+Now normally you'd only make a component independent if you were going to freeze it.
+For example, if you wanted the en_core_web_sm's tagger component to annotate some text in a new pipeline, but didn't want to change its underlying weights.
 Because of all the settings that need to be handled, I recommend doing this via the config.

 from spacy.pipeline.tok2vec import DEFAULT_TOK2VEC_MODEL